alex-popov-tech/toundra/README.md

 # Samael

-Concurrent test runner for Javascript written in Typescript.
+Test runner for Javascript with parallelization support.

 ## Core features
 * Easy concurrency for running tests in parallel - you need to specify how many threads you want to use and you are